target/strelka/README.md

 ```
 usage: generate-curve-certificates.py [options]

-used for generating curve certifilcates used by brokers and clients.
+used for generating curve certificates used by brokers and clients.

 optional arguments:
   -h, --help            show this help message and exit